-It’s a hard day when you visit our mom or dad and realize that they are weak, frail, and not as capable as they used to be.
-In fact, it can trigger anxiety around what is the best course of action to take both for them and the rest of the family.
+It’s a hard day when you visit your mom or dad and realize that they are weak, frail, and not as capable as they used to be.
+It can trigger anxiety around what is the best course of action to take both for them and the rest of the family.
 Ultimately, we want to serve their needs with love and understanding.
 But we also don’t want to create a situation that spawns resentment, despair, or a financial strain.
 Though there are many things you can do to help them through this time, here are 3 quality ways to support your aging parents.

 Support Your Aging Parents #1: Move Them In